osrf/gazebo_tutorials/contrib_code/tutorial.md

     firefox coverage/index.html
     ~~~

-# Reduce Code Duplication

-Check to make sure someone else is not currently working on the same feature, before embarking on a project to add something to Gazebo.
-Simply send a quick email to the Gazebo mailing list expressing your interest and idea.
-Someone will get back to you shortly about your idea.

-# Write Tests

-All code should have a corresponding unit test.
-Gazebo uses [GTest](http://code.google.com/p/googletest) for unit testing.
-All regression test should be placed in `<gazebo_sources>/test/regresssion/`.

-Before creating a new regressions test file, check the current test files.
-If one closely matches the topic of your new code, simply add a new test function to the file.
-Otherwise, create a new test file, and write your test.

 ## Gazebo assertions

 ### What is an assertion?

-An assertion is a check, which always produce a boolean result, that developers place in the code when want to be sure that check is always true.
-They are aimed to detect programming errors and should check for impossible situations in the code.
-If the assertion check failed, the assertion will stop the program immediately.
+An assertion is a check, which always produce a boolean result, that
+developers place in the code when want to be sure that check is always true.
+They are aimed to detect programming errors and should check for impossible
+situations in the code.
+If the assertion check failed, the assertion will
+stop the program immediately.

      Object * p = some_crazy_function()
      GZ_ASSERT(p != NULL, “Object from some_crazy_function should never point to NULL”)